-Ditte Stiler is employed as an intern at Nordic Energy Research, as part of the internship programme at Aalborg University (AAU) where she is doing her 9th semester in Sustainable Energy Planning and Management.
-Within the internship programme, Ditte will carry out a scientific report on the topic of Sustainable Maritime Transport in Arctic areas, which must be submitted by early January 2023.
-In the coming spring, she will complete her master’s thesis.
-Previously, she studied for three years in Copenhagen for her bachelor’s and one year in Aalborg for her master’s.
+Ditte Stiler is employed as Higher Executive Officer at Nordic Energy Research.
+Ditte carried out a scientific report on the topic of Sustainable Maritime Transport in Arctic areas, which was submitted early January 2023.
+Previously, she studied for three years in Copenhagen for her bachelor’s and Aalborg for her master’s.

 “Right now, I live in Oslo, but I have been living in Denmark most of my life.
 Besides that, I had a short stay in Greenland, where I worked at a hotel and hostel in the small, beautiful settlement called Igaliku (which means ‘the place that resembles a pot’ in the Greenlandic language) during the summer of 2017.
 It was the starting point of my interest in dealing with the development of the Arctic,” Ditte says.